-Early Door County cherry orchards relied heavily on local workers, and all members of the family were expected to contribute.
+Early Door County cherry orchards relied heavily on local workers, and all members of the family that owned a cherry orchard were expected to contribute.
 From the planting process, spraying of fungicides, pruning, and finally cherry picking, each cherry tree required a significant amount of work.
-When orchards remained small, the local labor pool proved sufficient, but as Door County cherries increased in popularity, orchards grew significantly larger and Door County residents like the Fardigs simply could not keep up with the work load.
+When orchards remained small, the local labor pool proved sufficient, but as Door County cherries increased in popularity, orchards grew significantly larger.
+Door County residents like the Fardigs simply could not keep up with the workload.
 The answer to the labor shortage came in the form of migrant workers.

 Seasonal workers came from a variety of locations.
 Some came from within the United States, including Native Americans from a number of local tribes.
 Thousands came from Texas and Mexico, working their way across the United States and picking a variety of crops as they came in season.
 Entire families were often employed, and pickers were paid by the pail, with the average worker picking 20-30 pails per day.